 1.1.
-Julia as a calculator#
+Julia as a Calculator#

 1.1.1.
-Arithmetics#
+Arithmetic#

-123.4 + 234.5 # This is a comment, ignored by Julia
+123.4 + 234.5 # The '#' character starts a comment, which is ignored by Julia.

 357.9